Who are we?

 These are some of the examples of when Care Navigators may be able to help:

-- Looking for care for a loved one?
-Whether this is for someone who is due to be discharged from hospital or living at home and just needs a little support our advice and support can help families find care for a loved one.
+- Looking for care – Whether this is for someone who is due to be discharged from hospital or living at home and just needs a little support our advice and support can help families find care for a loved one.

-- Caring for a loved one and need some help.
-Need a break or feel that things are getting on top of you but not sure whether you trust anyone else to look after your loved one or if they will allow for that.
+- Caring for a loved one – Need a break or feel that things are getting on top of you but not sure whether you trust anyone else to look after your loved one or if they will allow for that.
 Please don’t leave seeking advice until you are exhausted and reach crisis point.

-- Should you be paying for care?
-Too often people pay for their care when they shouldn’t be because of a misunderstanding of the rules or relying on advice from someone who is not a specialist in care.
+- Paying for your own care – Too often people pay for their care when they shouldn’t be because of a misunderstanding of the rules or relying on advice from someone who is not a specialist in care.

-- Getting the right benefits.
+- Claiming benefits.
 4 out of 10 older people have unclaimed benefit entitlement

-- Making Plans.
-Not wanting or needing care just now but would like to know what services there are available to help you stay at home and independent for as long as possible.
+- Making Plans for the future – Not wanting or needing care just now but would like to know what services there are available to help you stay at home and independent for as long as possible.
 Making a Power of Attorney or Will and need some help

-- Following the loss of a love one.
-It can come as a shock to family following a bereavement just how much the person who has passed was doing for their partner or spouse and it is clear that some help needs to be put into place.
-Not easy if there is a lack of acceptance or willingness to pay…how
+- Following the loss of a love one – It can come as a shock to family following a bereavement just how much the person who has passed was doing for their partner or spouse and it is clear that some help needs to be put into place.
+Not easy if there is a lack of acceptance or willingness to pay…

 Arranging care for a loved one without any time or previous experience of care and benefit system can be confusing.